 When describing the TARP program, wherein Congress authorized taxpayer money to be lent to banks and possibly other companies too, at the Fed’s discretion, Bernanke says, “…while we wanted banks to lend [to consumers and businesses], we didn’t want them to make bad loans.
 Bad loans had gotten us into this mess in the first place.”
 What he should have stressed was that the banks had made all of those bad loans at the behest of a Congress that made legislation that forced the banks to originate loans that had a poor chance of success, with the alleged goal of helping low-income families fulfill the American Dream of home ownership.

-It is the government’s obligation to fund its citizens to build the white picket fence, or should it only create a favorable opportunity and environment?
+Is it the government’s obligation to fund its citizens to build the white picket fence, or should it only create a favorable opportunity and environment?

 The Truth about a Government for the People